cu-library/tyro/readme.md

     TYRO_VERBOSE, TYRO_CERTFILE, TYRO_KEYFILE, TYRO_ACAOHEADER,
     TYRO_LOGFILE, TYRO_LOGMAXAGE, TYRO_LOGMAXBACKUPS, TYRO_LOGMAXSIZE

 This [Twelve-Factor](http://12factor.net/) style should make it easy to deamonize or Docker-ize this app.
-The TYRO_VERBOSE environment variable, if set, should True or False.
+The TYRO_VERBOSE environment variable, if set, should be True or False.
 Log rolling is provided by lumberjack.

 #Usage